WELCOME TO OUR WEB SITE

-We also occasionally work with private landlords to help veterans in other areas of the country when and where we are able to help.
+We also work with private landlords to help veterans in other areas of the country when and where we are able to help and we regularly put homeless veterans into B & B as a stop gap whilst helping find a longer term solution to their situations.

 The charity is a member of Cobseo, a signatory to the Corporate Covenant and a member of the Community Covenant Veterans Support Groups in Barnsley and Doncaster.
 Our annual reports and accounts are available to view on the Charity Commission and Companies House Web sites.

 Our unique selling point is that we are small enough to react quickly; if we can help someone who contacts us it happens fast, if we are unable to help directly we will always refer enquirers to another organisation we think may be able to provide assistance.

 We raise funds ourselves to allow us to offer assistance to veterans in need. we don’t work with any professional fundraisers